Ather-Rehman/calculator/README.md

 # Simple Calculator Project

 ## Description
 This is a simple, responsive calculator built using HTML, CSS, and JavaScript.
-It can perform basic arithmetic operations such as addition, subtraction, multiplication,modulation and division.
+It can perform  arithmetic operations and some basic functions.
 ## Features
 - Responsive design for all screen sizes.
-- Supports addition, subtraction, multiplication, and division.
+- Supports addition, subtraction, multiplication, division , percentege and some functions.
 - User-friendly interface with clear buttons and display.
 - Built with HTML, CSS, and JavaScript.